1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 </html>

-To (re)declare the encoding of databases and tables as UTF-8 in phpMyAdmin, you can follow these steps:
+To (re)declare the encoding of databases and tables in UTF-8 in phpMyAdmin, you can follow these steps:

-- In the "Table Options" section, find the "Collation" line and click on the dropdown button
+- In the "Table Options" section, look for the "Collation" line and click on the dropdown button.

-- Select a collation option that uses UTF-8 encoding, such as
+- Select a collation option that uses UTF-8 encoding, for example

 utf8_general_ci

-- Click the "Execute" button at the bottom of the page to save the changes
+. - Click on the "Run" button at the bottom of the page to save the changes.

 Add the PHP function mysql_set_charset